 Those “new” teeth may look too big at first, but your child will grow into them.
 Permanent teeth may have tiny ridges on the top of them called mamelons.
 Mamelons usually flatten out from normal biting and chewing.

 What if my child lost their teeth early?

 Sometimes baby teeth can come out or be removed early because of trauma or dental disease.
 Your child’s dentist can help manage these issues.
 Baby teeth are important for having a healthy smile, for speech and to save the space for their permanent teeth.

 What about a visit from the Tooth Fairy?

-Some families reward a lost tooth with a visit from the Tooth Fairy or the mythical mouse el Ratoncito (aka el Ratoncito Perez in certain countries) in Spanish-speaking households who collects teeth and leaves a prize.
-Typically, the tooth is exchanged for money or a small gift.
+When a tooth is lost, a child might receive a visit from the Tooth Fairy or the mythical mouse el Ratoncito (aka el Ratoncito Perez in certain countries) in Spanish-speaking households.
+These visitors collect the teeth and leave a prize in exchange, like money or a small gift.

-We want all children to enjoy a lifetime of good health and oral health is part of that.
-Getting your child to have a twice daily routine of brushing with fluoride-containing toothpaste starting at tooth eruption, eating a healthy diet and getting to the dentist regularly are ways to help your child enjoy good overall health.
+We want all children to enjoy a lifetime of good health, and oral health is an important part of that.
+Your child should brush twice daily with fluoridated toothpaste starting at tooth eruption, eat a healthy diet and get to the dentist regularly in order to ensure good overall health.

 This information in this post is for general educational purposes only and does not warrant or represent any information as related to health as specifically appropriate for you.
 It is not intended to be medical advice or replace the relationship that you have with your health care providers.
 You should always seek medical advice on any diagnosis or treatment from a qualified health care provider.
 The information is provided “as is” without any representations or warranties, express or implied.